Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 • All others: 8.18 billion USD (–28%)

 Against the backdrop of slowing domestic consumer demand and increased investment in strategic priorities, Alibaba delivered mixed results for the June quarter 2025.
-Total revenue grew by just 2% year-on-year to 247.65 billion CNY (34.57 billion USD), falling short of analysts’ expectations.
+Total revenue grew by just 2% year-on-year to 247.65 billion CNY (34.57 billion USD), falling slightly short of analysts’ expectations.
 However, after excluding divested assets Sun Art and Intime, organic growth in core segments was approximately 10%, signalling continued domestic business transformation.

 The most positive momentum came from the cloud segment, where revenue increased by 26% year-on-year, driven by rising demand for AI solutions and ongoing investment in proprietary infrastructure.
 The company is advancing its own large language models under the Qwen brand and continues to develop specialised AI chips, aiming to reduce dependency on suppliers such as NVIDIA.
 The international segment, including AliExpress, Trendyol, and Cainiao, also delivered strong year-on-year growth of 19%, supported by expansion in key regions and strengthened logistics capabilities.